-The results presented in Sections 10.1 and 10.2 are extracted with a two-dimensional likelihood fit that relies on two variables, the four-lepton invariant mass $m{4\ell}$ and the matrix element kinematic discriminant $\mathcal{D}$ .
+Fig. 12 Result of the 2D likelihood scan for the $\mu_f \equiv \mu{ggH, t\bar{t}H, b\bar{b}H, tH}$ and $\mu_V \equiv \mu{VBF, VH}$ signal strength modifiers.
+The solid and dashed contours show the 68 and 95% CL regions, respectively.
+The cross indicates the best fit value, and the diamond represents the expected value for the SM Higgs boson ment kinematic discriminant \mathcal{D} .
+The fiducial cross section measurements are extracted with a one-dimensional likelihood fit that relies only on the four-lepton invariant mass.
+The fit procedure and results are presented in Sect.
+10.3.
 The fit is performed in the $105 < m{4\ell} < 140$ GeV mass region.
 The parameters of interest (POIs) are estimated with their corresponding confidence intervals using a profile likelihood ratio test statistic [117, 118], in which the experimental and theoretical uncertainties are incorporated via NPs.
 The choice of the POIs depends on the specific measurement under consideration, while the remaining parameters are treated as NPs.
 All the POIs considered in the analysis are forced to be greater than or equal to zero; this reflects the fact that the signal yield is substantially larger than the background yield in the mass range studied.
 Negative POIs would imply negative signal strength modifiers and a negative probability density function (pdf).
 We define a two-dimensional pdf as the product of two one-dimensional pdfs: